TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-storybook.md

 });
 ```

-* It loads the isolated version of the control, looks for the first item in the list and confirms that it's in the viewport
-* I copied `playwright.config.ts` from my spreadsheet sample app and updated it to work with Storybook
+The test loads the isolated version of the component, looks for the first item in the list and confirms that it's in the viewport.
+Then, I copied `playwright.config.ts` from my spreadsheet sample app and updated it to work with Storybook.

 ```ts
 {